-- 2.1.8 The Circular Economy serves as an important strategy in addressing the climate crisis.
-When implemented within the construction sector, circular economy principles markedly decrease carbon emissions by avoiding the extraction of raw materials, reducing production of construction materials, retaining embodied carbon and preventing waste. - 2.1.9 The Environment Act 2021 requires Government to set long-term, legally-binding environmental targets23, including those for resource efficiency and waste reduction.
-In response to this requirement the Government has set the following targets in its Environmental Improvement Plan 2023 (EIP), which build on existing recycling and landfill diversion targets: - Eliminate avoidable waste by 2050 and double resource productivity by 2050; - explore options for the near elimination of biodegradable municipal waste to landfill from 2028; - eliminate avoidable plastic waste by 2042; - seek to eliminate waste crime by 2042; and, - halve 'residual' waste (excluding major mineral waste) produced per person by 2042.
-For the purposes of this target, 'residual' waste is defined as waste that is sent to landfill, put through incineration or used in energy recovery in the UK, or that is sent overseas to be used in energy recovery. - 2.1.10 The EIP states that the targets will be achieved by the following actions: - Implementation of packaging extended producer responsibility from 2024; - introduction of a deposit return scheme for plastic and metal drinks containers from October 202524: - implementation of consistent recycling collections between different councils; - mandate recycling labelling for packaged products by 31 March 2026 except for plastic films which will be mandated by 31 March 2027; - banning the supply of single-use plastics (e.g. plastic plates and cutlery) from October 2023; - introduction of a mandatory digital waste tracking service to modernise existing waste record keeping; - implementation of reforms to the waste carriers, brokers and dealers regime and bringing forward legislation to tackle abuse of certain types of waste exemptions; and, - launching a call for evidence to support development of a plan to achieve the near elimination of biodegradable municipal waste going to landfill from 2028. - 2.1.11 The target for the reduction in residual waste is enshrined in The Environmental Targets (Residual Waste) (England) Regulations 2023 which came into force on 30 January 2023.
-The waste target is for the reduction of residual waste (excluding major mineral wastes) on a kg per capita25 basis by 50% by 2042 from 2019 levels (574 kg per capita).
-Accordingly, the residual waste long-term target is

-23 https://www.gov.uk/government/publications/environment-bill-2020/august-2020-environment-bill-environmental-targets that by the end of 31 December 2042 the total mass of residual waste for the calendar year 2042 does not exceed 287 kg per capita.
-Waste routes which will count as residual are:
+- Eliminate avoidable waste by 2050 and double resource productivity by 2050; - explore options for the near elimination of biodegradable municipal waste to landfill from 2028; - eliminate avoidable plastic waste by 2042; - seek to eliminate waste crime by 2042; and, - halve 'residual' waste (excluding major mineral waste) produced per person by 2042.
+For the purposes of this target, 'residual' waste is defined as waste that is sent to landfill, put through incineration or used in energy recovery in the UK, or that is sent overseas to be used in energy recovery. - 2.1.12 The EIP states that the targets will be achieved by the following actions: - Implementation of packaging extended producer responsibility from 202426; - introduction of a deposit return scheme for plastic and metal drinks containers from October 202527; - implementation of consistent recycling collections between different councils28; - mandate recycling labelling for packaged products by 31 March 2026 except for plastic films which will be mandated by 31 March 2027; - banning the supply of single-use plastics (e.g. plastic plates and cutlery) from October 2023: - introduction of a mandatory digital waste tracking service to modernise existing waste record keeping29; - implementation of reforms to the waste carriers, brokers and dealers regime and bringing forward legislation to tackle abuse of certain types of waste exemptions; and, - launching a call for evidence to support development of a plan to achieve the near elimination of biodegradable municipal waste going to landfill from 202830. - 2.1.13 The target for the reduction in residual waste is enshrined in The Environmental Targets (Residual Waste) (England) Regulations 2023 which came into force on 30 January 2023.
+The waste target is for the reduction of residual waste (excluding major mineral wastes) on a kg per capita31 basis by 50% by 2042 from 2019 levels (574 kg per capita).
+Accordingly, the residual waste long-term target is that by the end of 31 December 2042 the total mass of residual waste for the calendar year 2042 does not exceed 287 kg per capita.
+Waste routes which will count as residual are: - Sent to landfill in the United Kingdom; - put through incineration in the United Kingdom;